 Limit £5,000 including accessories.
 Also excluded from the cover is health damages as a result to contamination from a nuclear fuel (!)

 Insurance includes: Competition cover, worldwide travel and cover of bicycle plus accessories.
-The cover is aimed at people insuring more than one bike, therefore the minimum value they can cover is £1000.
 Can pay monthly or annually, without any increase in price.
 Can earn up to a 20% discount on next years renewal if no claim has been made.
 Old for new replacement, within the value.
 Bikmo is the official Brompton insurance partner, so insurance on Bromptons comes with a 25% discount.

 - Silver or Gold locks required depending on the value of the bike